-As you can see if there is bigger difference between two acoustic impedances the more wave energy gets reflected.
-For instance air acoustic impedance is much lower than liquid or human tissue, this is why a water based gel is used to avoid air gap between measured media.
-Otherwise almost all ultrasound energy would be reflected due to large difference of acoustic impedances.
+As you can see if there is a bigger difference between two acoustic impedances the more wave energy gets reflected.
+For instance, air acoustic impedance is much lower than liquid or human tissue; this is why a water-based gel is used to avoid an air gap between measured media.
+Otherwise, almost all ultrasound energy would be reflected due to a large difference of acoustic impedances.
 Gel ensures that practically all ultrasound energy is transmitted to tissue.

-When ultrasound wave is transmitted to different impedance area it refracts according to Snell law.
+When ultrasound wave is transmitted to different impedance area, it refracts according to Snell law.
 According to it incident wave angle and refracted wave angle ration are proportional to speed ratio in both media:

 These are very basics of wave propagation and applies to other wave phenomena like optics.

 Attenuation is another important feature of wave propagation.
 In all cases, a wave travelling through media is attenuated.
-This is because media absorbs of energy which is converted to heat, so in its way ultrasound wave loses its energy and so amplitude drops.
-Mathematically attenuation can be modeled using exponential equation:
+This is because media absorbs of energy which is converted to heat, so in its way, ultrasound wave loses its energy and so amplitude drops.
+Mathematically attenuation can be modeled using the exponential equation:

 P0 – is the wave energy at the entry point, x – is the point of interest; a – attenuation coefficient.
-Speaking of attenuation coefficient it isn’t constant value.
-It depends on frequency a = H(f) – the higher wave frequency, the higher attenuation coefficient value.
+Speaking of the attenuation coefficient, it isn’t constant value.
+It depends on the frequency a = H(f) – the higher wave frequency, the higher attenuation coefficient value.
 If we take biological tissue, attenuation can be modelled with two mechanical components – elasticity and viscosity.
 Elasticity is modelled with spring, while viscosity with damper.